Let's ReVillage Our City.

 Families are asked to commit to a minimum 3-month participation in the program.
-Tuition is a flat rate of $350.00 each month, paid by the 15th. **If tuition is a hardship, you may qualify for a full scholarship through Baby Promise, click here for more information and to see if you are eligible.**
+Tuition is a flat rate of $900 each month (scholarships available), paid by the 15th. **If tuition is a hardship, you may qualify for a full scholarship through Baby Promise, click here for more information and to see if you are eligible.**

 Families giving time at the center is integral to our program.
 In order to create an atmosphere of community and belonging for our children and ourselves, as well as keep our tuition costs low, we require a family representative to "give time" in our center as teachers' aides for total of 8 hours per month.

 Family Engagement & Required Training

 All family representatives and volunteers who will give time at the center must complete a background check and have their fingerprint clearance card in order to give time.